isc-projects/stork/doc/user/overview.rst

   The Stork server gracefully supports the hub-and-spoke Kea feature.

-  Introduced in Stork 0.3.0.

 - DHCP daemon details

   The user can see the details of the Kea DHCP daemons.
 The UI displays the daemon version, the database backends, the loaded hooks, and the entire configuration in JSON format.

-  Introduced in Stork 0.3.0.

 Managing the DHCP Configuration
 ===============================